update-grub

 • either/and:

-• modify a shortcut or change Windows Terminal’s Profile to set the distribution (if required) and the user name:
+• modify a shortcut or change Windows Terminal’s Profile to set the distribution (if required) and the user name, and starting in the user’s home directory:

 • edit /etc/wsl.conf to always start with a specific user: